Hughes-Genome-Group/deepC/README.md

   * python 3.5 +
   * tensorflow
+    * GPU support is preferable for predictions and essential for training
     * developed under 1.8.0, use legacy version
     * compatible with latest version 1.14.0, use current version
     * the legacy versions should work with every tf version 1.8.0 or higher bearing with deprecation warnings